Rosin, also known as colophony

-Rosin, also known as colophony or Greek pitch, is a solid form of resin obtained from pines and some other plants, mostly conifers, produced by heating fresh liquid resin to vaporize the volatile liquid terpene components.
-It is semi-transparent and varies in color from yellow to black.
-At room temperature rosin is brittle, but it melts at stove-top temperatures.
+Rosin, sometimes called colophony or Greek pitch, is a solid resin derived from pines and other coniferous plants.
+It’s created by heating fresh liquid resin to evaporate the volatile terpenes.
+This semi-transparent substance can range in color from yellow to black.
+While it’s brittle at room temperature, it melts when exposed to stove-top heat.

-Rosin is the resinous constituent of the oleo-resin exuded by various species of pine, known in commerce as crude turpentine.
-The separation of the oleo-resin into the essential oil-spirit of turpentine and common rosin is effected by distillation in large copper stills.
-The essential oil is carried off at a temperature of between 100° and 160°C, leaving fluid rosin, which is run off through a tap at the bottom of the still, and purified by passing through straining wadding.
+Rosin is the resinous component of the oleo-resin exuded by various pine species, commercially known as crude turpentine.
+The process of separating oleo-resin into essential oil (spirit of turpentine) and common rosin involves distillation in large copper stills.
+The essential oil is extracted at temperatures between 100° and 160°C, leaving behind fluid rosin, which is then tapped from the bottom of the still and purified by passing it through straining wadding.

 Rosin Colors and Grades

-Rosin varies in color, according to the age of the tree from which the turpentine is drawn and the degree of heat applied in distillation, from an opaque, almost pitch-black substance through grades of brown and yellow to an almost perfectly transparent colorless glassy mass.
-The commercial grades are numerous, ranging by letters from A, the darkest, to N, extra pale, superior to which are W, window glass, and WW, water white varieties, the latter having about three times the value of the common qualities.
+The color of rosin can vary greatly, influenced by both the age of the tree from which the turpentine is sourced and the level of heat used in distillation.
+This can result in rosin that ranges from an opaque, almost pitch-black substance, through shades of brown and yellow, to an almost perfectly transparent, colorless, glassy mass.
+There are many commercial grades of rosin, categorized by letters.
+The darkest grade is A, progressing through to N, which is extra pale.
+Above these are the superior grades W, known as window glass, and WW, referred to as water white, the latter being about three times more valuable than the common varieties.

-Other sources of rosin include rosin (called tall oil rosin) obtained from the distillation of Crude Tall Oil (CTO).
-Crude Tall Oil is a by-product obtained from the kraft paper making process.
-Additionally rosin may be obtained from aged pine stumps.
-This type of rosin is typically called wood rosin.
-In this process, aged wood stumps are chipped and soaked in a solvent solution.
-The solvents are recovered along with the rosin, fatty acids, turpentine, and other constituents through distillation.
+Rosin can also be sourced from the distillation of Crude Tall Oil (CTO), a by-product of the kraft paper-making process, known as tall oil rosin.
+Another source is aged pine stumps, producing what is typically called wood rosin.
+In this method, the stumps are chipped and soaked in a solvent solution, with the solvents, rosin, fatty acids, turpentine, and other constituents recovered through distillation.

-On a large scale, rosin is treated by destructive distillation for the production of rosin spirit, pinoline and rosin oil.
-The last enters into the composition of some of the solid lubricating greases, and is also used as an adulterant of other oils.
+On a larger scale, rosin undergoes destructive distillation to produce rosin spirit, pinoline, and rosin oil.
+Rosin oil is used in the formulation of some solid lubricating greases and serves as an adulterant in other oils.

 Rosin Hazards